OpenWonderLabs/node-switchbot/README.md

 ### `onconnect` event handler

-The `onconnect` event hander will be called when the connection with the device is established.
-Nothing will be passed to the hander.
+The `onconnect` event handler will be called when the connection with the device is established.
+Nothing will be passed to the handler.

 The code below calls the [`press()`](#SwitchbotDeviceWoHand-press-method) method, while callback functions are attached to the `onconnect` and `ondisconnect`.